marushkevych/grunt-cmiscopy/README.md

 `grunt cmiscopy` takes two optional command line parametes - path and action: `grunt cmiscopy:path:action` where
 - `path` is path to file or folder in CMS relative to `options.cmisRoot`
 - `action` is an action flag.
-Supported actions:Currently only 'upload' action flag is supported. (default is 'download').
+Supported actions:
     - download or d (default)
     - upload or u
     - list or l - list all objects in folder recursively